Eurovision Song Contest 1997: 12 points

+The below table summarises how the maximum 12 points were awarded from one country to another.
+The winning country is shown in bold.
+The United Kingdom received the maximum score of 12 points from ten countries, with France and Turkey receiving three sets of 12 points each, Cyprus receiving two sets of 12 points, and Estonia, Greece, Ireland, Italy, Malta, Russia and Spain each receiving one maximum score.

 Broadcasts

 Each participating broadcaster was required to relay the contest live and in full via television.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants"; any passive countries wishing to participate in the following year's event were also required to provide a live broadcast of the contest or a deferred broadcast within 24 hours.
-Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their viewers.
+Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
+These commentators were typically sent to the venue to report on the event, and were able to provide commentary from small booths constructed at the back of the venue.
+An estimated audience of 300 million viewers was reported.

 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators, are shown in the tables below: